mc-build/mc-build.github.io/docs/language-features/execute-run.md

         ```
         execute if score @s appleCount matches 1 run {
             say I have 1 apple!
-            playsound minecraft:entity.player.levelup @s ~ ~ ~ 1 1
         }
         ```

-        This will say "I have 1 apple!" and play a sound if the executing entity has a score of 1 in the `appleCount` objective.

 ## Execute If / Else
 Any `execute run` block can be turned into an `execute if / else` block by appending an `else execute ... run` or `else run` block to it